Healing and Wellness

 Those 30 percent often spend years trying different medications and treatment options often without relief or intolerable side effects.
 Patients are told their depression is treatment resistant, and many simply give up.
 If only they had been made aware of Ketamine treatment for the treatment of depression.

-If you would like to speak to Dr. Wasek for a ketamine consult to see if you are an appropriate candidate for Ketamine treatment, please call the office at 385-272-4292.
+If you would like to make an appointment for a ketamine consult to see if you are an appropriate candidate for Ketamine treatment and/or ketamine-assisted psychotherapy (KAP), please call the office at 385-272-4292.
+If you would like more information on our ketamine programs with an email response, please click the button below.

 Ketamine Therapy Support